nadavmatalon/TinyWireS/README.md

 ## INTRODUCTION

 This library enables members of the ATtiny family to become Slaves on an I2C Bus.
-The library is based on a hardware implementation of I2C which is faster than the software one, but requriesusing a specific set of pins for SDA (PA6) & SCL (PA4).
+The library is based on a hardware implementation of I2C which is faster than the software one, but requriesusing a specific set of pins for SDA (PA6 on ATtiny84A) & SCL (PA4 on ATtiny84A).

 ## REPOSITORY CONTENTS